Three Creative Writing Alumni Trek Fresh Paths

 Employment: Sports editor at the Greenville Advocate in Greenville, Illinois

-The best thing about creative writing: The coolest thing about writing, in general, is that you have this great ability to empower others and impact others and give the voiceless a voice.
+The best thing about a degree in creative writing: The coolest thing about writing, in general, is that you have this great ability to empower others and impact others and give the voiceless a voice.
 Everyone wants to be heard.
 Writers give people the chance to express themselves and tell their stories, and that’s what I like most about the writing profession.

 Most influential professor at Grace: I’m going to cheat a little here and give you three names: Pat Loebs, Brent Krammes, and Lauren Rich.
 These three were super important to me during my time at Grace.
 They were always in my corner.
 They always pushed me hard and expected a lot from me which I greatly appreciated coming from an athletic background.